Suvam-Patra/KG-QA/README.md

 **Use of pre-trained models:** The code makes use of pre-trained models, such as spaCy’s NER model and BERT for question answering, which can save time and effort compared to training models from scratch.

-**Modularity:** The code is modular, with separate functions for each step of the process, making it easy to understand and modify.

 # Disadvantages
 **Data quality:** The quality of the generated knowledge graph and the accuracy of the answers to the questions depend on the quality of the input data.
 If the input data is incomplete, inaccurate, or inconsistent, this can affect the performance of the code and the accuracy of the answers.